Improved Estimation of Seafloor Dynamics for Optimising Hydrographic Resurvey Planning - 06/02/2018

 However, we know it is unlikely that the seafloor will behave purely in this manner.
 Assuming the errors are due to a model misfit, the present study considers adapting the mathematical models accordingly by introducing more complicated models with additional spatial and temporal extensions for the characterisation of seafloor dynamics using the available data.
 Therefore alternative models that give a better description of the morphodynamics for different areas of the NCS are considered and referred to as alternative hypotheses.

-Dorst (2009) considered alternative representations for the morphodynamics which included a sloping plane and a sinusoidal wave superimposed on the sloping plane (refer to figure 2).
+Dorst (2009) considered alternative representations for the morphodynamics which included a sloping plane and a sinusoidal wave superimposed on the sloping plane (figure 2).
 The assumption under the sinusoidal model of a constant wavelength for the sandwaves is limiting when estimating the depths and migration rates.
-We introduce more complicated alternatives (additional parameters) which include a spectral model, sawtooth, continuous least squares (CLSQ) model fit between crests and troughs and an exponential fit between crests and troughs (refer to figure 3).
+We introduce more complicated alternatives (additional parameters) which include a spectral model, sawtooth, continuous least squares (CLSQ) model fit between crests and troughs and an exponential fit between crests and troughs (figure 3).

 Outlook – Time Series Analysis